 This data feed provides corporate action dates for 6,000+ US companies with approximately 25 data points, depending on the company.

 - Dividend pay dates, ex-dates, currency, amount, frequency

 - Company information such as website and stock exchange

-- Earnings Dates
+- Earnings dates

 - Conference call information including dates and access information

 Most users of corporate events dates are looking for either earnings dates or dividend related dates.
-The former are useful for forecasting the changes in stock prices that typically occur when a company releases its financials while the later are useful for forecasting changes in stock prices surrounding ex-dates or the actual payment of dividends.
+The former are useful for forecasting the changes in stock prices that typically occur when a company releases its financials while the latter are useful for forecasting changes in stock prices surrounding ex-dates or the actual payment of dividends.